Overview of Concra Wood Golf Club

 The shape and flow of the golf course are perfectly complemented by the drumlins that roll across the countryside.
 This easy rhythm adds to the beauty of the course and its challenges, and it will inspire every golfer who chooses to play here.
 Woods and trees stretch their way elegantly around the course and between holes to give Concra Wood a truly natural touch.

-In 2021/This year we were delighted to be included as one of Ireland’s best golf courses by our friends in Aer Lingus
+In 2021 we were delighted to be included as one of Ireland’s best golf courses by our friends in Aer Lingus